markwigmans/oracle-dual-json/readme.md

 (which seems to work).

 ### JSON Relation Duality
-Attempts to use Oracle 23c's 'JSON Relational Duality' faced 4Kb record limitations.
+Attempts to use Oracle 23's 'JSON Relational Duality' faced a 4Kb record limitations.
 This led to a shift towards a JSON table/document model.

-## Useful Oracle 23c JSON Queries
+## Useful Oracle 23 JSON Queries

 ### Show Data in JSON format
 To show all driver data in JSON format with an extra 'type' field: